kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

-If the pod eviction fails, e.g. due to a blocking PodDisruptionBudget, the `evictionrequest_controller_imperative_evictions` metric is incremented, `.status.interceptors[].message` is updated to reflect the new count, and the pod is added back to the queue with exponential backoff (maximum approx. 15 minutes).
+If the pod eviction fails, e.g. due to a blocking PodDisruptionBudget, the `evictionrequest_controller_imperative_evictions` metric is incremented, `.status.responders[].message` is updated to reflect the new count, and the pod is added back to the queue with exponential backoff (maximum approx. 15 minutes).

 Example message: `Could not evict a pod due to failing eviction requests, number of retries: 7`.